maxall41/RustSASA/paper/paper.md

 # Acknowledgements

 We would like to thank Rodrigo Honorato and Niccolò Bruciaferri for their valuable contributions to this project.
+We would also like to thank the reviewers for their insightful comments as well as Tsai et al. for creating the ProtOr radii used by RustSASA [@ProtOr].

 # References